Posted on: December 18, 2025

 This measure sounds extreme, but it doesn’t have to involve a bouncer at the door refusing to let people out.
 Taking a breathalyzer test is a novelty for many people, and you can make a game of it.
 You can also combine this with the socially accepted “hand over your keys” trick to ensure that no one drives home under the influence.

-Don’t be afraid to stop serving alcohol to anyone who is visibly intoxicated or consuming more than is safe.
+A great tip for preventing drunk driving during the holidays is to not be afraid to stop serving alcohol to anyone who is visibly intoxicated or consuming more than is safe.
 Most people respond well to gentle suggestions or discouragement, but some guests may need you to be blunt and firm.

-Refusing service is important even if the guest is not driving; drunk driving isn’t the only way an impaired guest can cause injury to themselves or others.
+However, refusing service is important even if the guest is not driving; drunk driving isn’t the only way an impaired guest can cause injury to themselves or others.

 Provide Alternatives to Driving Home